AdobeDocs/commerce-cloud-service.en/help/cloud-guide/services/opensearch.md

 - **Project upgrade**–Verify that the OpenSearch PHP client in the new application version is compatible with the OpenSearch service version installed on the cloud infrastructure.

-Service version and compatibility support for Adobe Commerce on cloud infrastructure is determined by versions deployed on the cloud infrastructure, and sometimes differ from versions supported by Adobe Commerce on-premises deployments.
-See [Service versions](services-yaml.md#service-versions).
+Service version and compatibility support is determined by versions tested and deployed on the Cloud infrastructure, and sometimes differ from versions supported by Adobe Commerce on-premises deployments.
+See [System requirements](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html) in the _Installation Guide_ for a list of supported versions.

 **To verify OpenSearch software compatibility**: